jfrog/log-analytics/README.md

 ## Splunk

+Fluentd setup must be completed prior to Splunk.

 Jfrog has created an integration for Splunk to consume our logs which will enable our customers who also use Splunk to utilize their existing Splunk infrastructure.

 To use the integration an administrator of Splunk will need to install the Jfrog Logs Application into Splunk.